 An Exclusive - Recorded over the last year, this is the incredible story which began last Christmas Eve just as Santa arrived into Ireland and Blitzen, one of his reindeers got badly injured.

-Over the course of the night of Christmas Eve 2010, an incredible series of events took place involving Santa Claus and his reindeers - and the Mulready family who live on a remote farm in Co.
+Over the course of last Christmas Eve, an incredible series of events took place involving Santa Claus and his reindeers - and the Mulready family who live on a remote farm in Co.
 Wexford.

 The story began when Santa Claus and his nine reindeers set off from the North Pole on Christmas Eve.
 Santa Claus's team of flying reindeer are Dasher, Dancer, Prancer, Rudolp, Vixen, Comet, Cupid, Donner and Blitzen.
 They had journeyed half way across the world, working through all the time zones to ensure each child in every country received their Christmas gifts on time.